Pizzaiola – what is it? How do you become one? And what they are doing to make the pizza industry a better workplace.

-Despite her taking first place in the competition, she was the sole champion who received no trophy on that day; it was mailed to her in 2014.
+Despite taking first place in the competition, she was the sole champion who received no trophy that day; it was mailed to her in 2014.

 In 2015, Meyer enrolled at the Las Vegas International Pizza Expo.
 Being the only woman in the competition, she took the title of best nontraditional pizza.
 She created a three-way-infused rosemary dough.

-Her boss sometimes faces many challenges when serving pizza to men, even in his property.
-She claims that men stare at her chest discreetly on many occasions hoping that she will not catch them.
+Her boss sometimes faces many challenges when serving pizza to men, even on his property.
+She claims that men stare at her chest discreetly on many occasions, hoping she will not catch them.

 On her first day at work, she remembers a male co-worker looking at her as she made pizzas, and it seemed as if he was bewildered.